LoopKit/loopdocs/docs/gh-actions/gh-update.md

     * It takes time for the update to show up in the <span translate="no">TestFlight</span> app
 * You will also see a build number in parentheses, that number increments each build - don't worry about the number

-!!! tip "Calendar Reminder"
-    This is a good time to put a calendar reminder in your favorite app.

-    Set it up for a few days before the <span translate="no">TestFlight</span> app will expire.

 ### Install or Confirm Installation

 #### Automatic Update Disabled